Portugal–South Africa relations

-Portugal – South Africa relations refer to the current and historical relationship between Portugal and South Africa.
+Portugal–South Africa relations refer to the current and historical relationship between Portugal and South Africa.
 Nowadays the two countries have solid relations, with South Africa representing a major partner for Portugal amongst AU members.

 South Africa has an Embassy in Lisbon.
-It also has Honorary Consulates in Porto and Funchal, Madeira.
 Portugal has an Embassy in Pretoria.
-In addition, there are Consulates-General in Johannesburg and Cape Town, and Honorary Consulates in Durban, Port Elizabeth and Welkom.
+In addition, there are Consulates-General in Johannesburg and Cape Town.

 History

 Exploration

 Early explorers had set out with one purpose in mind, which was to discover a new sea route to the Orient.
 It is unlikely that they had any idea of achieving anything more than discovering and opening new channels of trade and commerce for Portugal.
 Furthermore, they were probably discouraged from any attempt to penetrate the interior of the country or to form settlements along the coast by the inhospitable terrain and by the hostile and warlike disposition of the native inhabitants.
 One of the biggest clashes between Portuguese and South African natives occurred in 1510; Francisco de Almeida, first viceroy of the Portuguese possessions in the East, was assassinated along with sixty-four of his men on the shores of Table Bay following a dispute with the Khoikhoi near Treaty Tree.

 The Portuguese explored the coasts of South Africa from the late 15th century, and nominally claimed them as their own with the erecting of padrões (large stone cross inscribed with the coat of arms of Portugal placed there as part of a land claim).
 Bartolomeu Dias did so in 1486, erecting the first Western-style monument in today's South Africa.

-In 1497 Vasco da Gama, en route to India, recorded a sighting of the Cape of Good Hope(Cabo da Boa Esperança) because of the optimism the Portuguese crown stored on the new trade route.
+In 1497, Vasco da Gama, en route to India, recorded a sighting of the Cape of Good Hope(Cabo da Boa Esperança) because of the optimism the Portuguese crown stored on the new trade route.